Modern Quilting with Layer Cake Half Square Triangles

 Since I don’t like to rip out a seam unless it’s absolutely necessary, I decided that the unexpected red diamond plays off the larger diamonds in the center.
 It’s also a bit unexpected which I like.
 Therefore, it stayed!

-Other Ides for Modern Quilting with Layer Cake Half Square Triangles
+Other Ideas for Modern Quilting with Layer Cake Half Square Triangles

 Does this pattern inspire some fun ideas for you?
 There’s a gorgeous bright tropical layer cake I want to use next with this pattern.
 It’ll be fun to see how differently that color scheme will look.
 I’m thinking about creating a pattern for this quilt if there’s interest.
 Let me know what you think.